-As if there’s not enough change, beginning January 2020, about 10% of Managed Long Term Care members now must deal with a new appeal and fair hearing process.
-These are people in Medicaid Advantage Plus (“MAP”), which consists of a "FIDE-SNP" (Fully Integrated Dual Eligible - Special Needs Plan), which covers the Medicare services, and a Medicaid Managed Care plan that includes a Managed Long Term Care (MLTC) plan.
+In 2020, a new "integrated" appeal and fair hearing process launched for about 10% of Managed Long Term Care members -- those who are in Medicaid Advantage Plus (“MAP”), which consists of a "FIDE-SNP" (Fully Integrated Dual Eligible - Special Needs Plan) that covers the Medicare services, and a Medicaid Managed Care plan that includes a Managed Long Term Care (MLTC) plan.
 The Medicare and Medicaid services, including MLTC, are all covered by one managed care insurance plan called a MAP.
-In this article:

 There are two types of Medicaid managed care plans that provide Medicaid home care and other community-based long term care services for adult Dual Eligibles in NYS (Dual Eligibles = have Medicare and Medicaid)

 Medicaid Advantage Plus (MAP) plans are “Fully Capitated” plans

 These plans combine in one plan a certain kind of Medicare Advantage Plan, an MLTC plan and a Medicaid managed care plan.
 "Capitation" is the monthly premium a plan receives from the government to provide a package of services.
 "Full capitation" means that the plan receives a monthly "capitation" premium from both the federal and state government to provide ALL Medicare and Medicaid services.